cfe-lab/Kive/INSTALL.md

 Initialize the system
 ---------------------
 The following instructions will initialize your system with a clean instance.
+You should run this after you first install Kive, or after updating the source code on a developer workstation.

-If you are running Kive as a production server with Apache, (re-)deploy the static files by running the following command.
-If you are running Kive as a development server on your workstation, then there is no need to collect static files and you can ignore this.
+1. If you are running Kive as a production server with Apache, (re-)deploy the static files by running the following command.
+If you are running Kive as a development server on your workstation, then there is no need to collect static files and you can skip to step 2.

         sudo LD_LIBRARY_PATH=:/usr/local/lib ./manage.py collectstatic

-Next, clear and re-populate the database with the following command:
+2. Clear and re-populate the database with the following command:

         ./manage.py reset --load=demo

-You can leave the load parameter off, or set it to other fixture names, like `converter_pipeline`.  `demo` refers to a set of fixture files that populate the database with two pipelines that were used in the development of Kive, and for demonstrating the software.
+    You can leave the load parameter off, or set it to other fixture names, like `converter_pipeline`.  `demo` refers to a set of fixture files that populate the database with two pipelines that were used in the development of Kive and for demonstrating the software.

-Finally, you need to create a Kive user account.
+3. Create a Kive user account.
 Open a Django shell session with the command:

         ./manage.py shell

-and at the prompt enter the following lines:
+    At the prompt enter the following lines:

         from django.contrib.auth.models import User
         User.objects.create_user('admin', 'admin@domain.com', 'password')

-where the positional arguments of `create_user()` correspond to the user name, e-mail address and password, respectively.
+    The arguments of `create_user()` are the user name, e-mail address, and password.

-You are now ready to run a local Django webserver:
+4. You are now ready to run a local Django webserver:

         python manage.py runserver

-Then navigate to `localhost:8000` in your web browser!
+5. Navigate to `localhost:8000` in your web browser!

-To launch a fleet manager and workers, you need to run the following command and replace X with the number of workers you want:
+6. To launch a fleet manager and workers, you need to run the following command and replace X with the number of workers you want:

     python manage.py runfleet --workers X